arpondark/arpon/README.md

 # arpon

-Talk like smart caveman.
+Talk like smart.
 Same brain, fewer tokens.

 ## What it does